cloud-py-api/visionatrix/README.md

   <img alt="Visionatrix UI" src="./screenshots/visionatrix_2_light.jpg">
 </picture>

-Nextcloud Visionatrix is a standalone [Visionatrix](https://github.com/Visionatrix/Visionatrix) service that allows you to process your media files right in your Nextcloud.
+ExApp Visionatrix is a standalone [Visionatrix](https://github.com/Visionatrix/Visionatrix) that allows you to process your media files right in your Nextcloud.

 Each user authenticated using Nextcloud credentials and has their own tasks history.